Hijack the Seas: Tsunami

 “But he has all four elements,” Enid said, pointing at Æsubrand.

-He was looking rough, crouched on the dirty cobbles with only about half his once sleek suit of dragonscale still in place.
-He’d lost the helmet, along with the chest piece of his cuirass and a single greave, but had used his belt to hold the back piece of the cuirass in place; I guessed because it helped to stabilize the rest of the suit.
-He had acid burns on his chest from the battle to get here, and his formerly sleek, silver-blond hair was frazzled, having dried without any of the usual unguents the fey used to keep their pride and joy in place.
+He was looking rough, crouched on the dirty cobbles with only about half of his once sleek suit of dragonscale still in place.
+He’d lost the helmet and a single greave, along with the chest piece of his cuirass, but had used his belt to hold the back piece in place to stabilize the rest of the suit.
+He had acid burns on his chest from the battle to get here, and his formerly sleek, silver-blond hair was frazzled, having dried without any of the usual toiletries the fey used to keep their pride and joy in place.

 He also had the look of a man who just wanted to eat his groundhog or whatever in peace.

 He had found a replacement for his once beautiful and now destroyed sword, however, in the form of a rusty pike.
-I didn’t know if he’d picked it up here because some of the witches liked old-fashioned weapons as much as the fey or from Faerie before we left.
+I didn’t know if he’d picked it up here, because some of the witches had liked old-fashioned weapons as much as the fey, or had obtained it from Faerie before we left.
 But I suspected the latter.

 It was old and ugly, but he had it cradled in the crook of one arm like the finest of blades.
 And like a man who was nervous about being attacked again.
 Or perhaps there was a different reason.